Kirk Jones (director): Early life and education

-In 1995 Kirk started to write what would become his first feature film.
-He directed Waking Ned in 1998 and was nominated for a BAFTA at the Film awards as "Best Newcomer" for his first feature film.
-Proportionate to budget, ‘Waking Ned’ was the second-highest-grossing film in the world in 1999, behind The Blair Witch Project, and won awards in the U.S and Europe including: New York Comedy Film Festival (Best Feature, Grand Jury and Critics Prize.
+In 1995, Jones started to write what would become his first feature film, Waking Ned, which he directed in 1998.
+He was nominated for a BAFTA at the Film awards as "Best Newcomer" for his first feature film.
+Proportionate to budget, Waking Ned was the second-highest-grossing film in the world in 1999, behind The Blair Witch Project, and won awards in the U.S and Europe including: New York Comedy Film Festival (Best Feature, Grand Jury and Critics Prize.
 Best Feature at Comedy d'Alp in France and Audience Award for Best Feature at Paris Film Festival.

-In 2005, Kirk directed his second feature film, Nanny McPhee, for Working Title and Universal Pictures.
-Starring Emma Thompson and Colin Firth, it was one of the year's ten highest-grossing films in the UK, with $30m, and took $135m worldwide.

-In 2008 Kirk wrote and directed his third film, Everybody's Fine.
+In 2005, Jones directed his second feature film, Nanny McPhee, for Working Title and Universal Pictures.
+Starring Emma Thompson and Colin Firth, it was one of the year's ten highest-grossing films in the UK, with $29 million, and grossed $123 million worldwide.
+In 2008, Jones wrote and directed his third film, Everybody's Fine.
 Starring Robert De Niro, Drew Barrymore, Kate Beckinsale and Sam Rockwell, released through Miramax in 2009 and Disney worldwide in 2010.

-In 2012, Kirk directed Cameron Diaz, Jennifer Lopez, Chris Rock, and Anna Kendrick in the romantic comedy What to Expect When You're Expecting through Lionsgate.

-In 2016, Kirk directed a sequel to the 2002 film My Big Fat Greek Wedding entitled My Big Fat Greek Wedding 2 which was produced by Tom Hanks, Rita Wilson, Gary Goetzman, Paul Brooks, and Nia Vardalos.
+In 2012, Jones directed Cameron Diaz, Jennifer Lopez, Chris Rock, and Anna Kendrick in the romantic comedy What to Expect When You're Expecting through Lionsgate.
+In 2016, Jones directed a sequel to the 2002 film My Big Fat Greek Wedding entitled My Big Fat Greek Wedding 2 which was produced by Tom Hanks, Rita Wilson, Gary Goetzman, Paul Brooks, and Nia Vardalos.